 With the government’s recent announcement of residential leasehold reform, Leasehold Property Rights expert, Mike Hansom, considers whether leaseholders should act now or await new legislation.
-Mike is available by email, or you can call him on 01225 462871.

 The proposed leasehold reforms announced recently by the government have caused many people interested in collective enfranchisement or needing to extend a long lease, to ask whether they should act now or wait for the law to change.

 The government’s proposals are far-reaching, broadly following the recommendations contained in the Law Commission’s reports on residential leasehold and commonhold.
 However, of particular interest and potential benefit to many, will be the proposal that leaseholder’s may extend their lease to 990 years with no ground rent; effectively a permanent solution to the short lease problem.